ImaginationInternational/einsteinium/README.md

 - Difficulty Re-targeting: per block (Kimoto Gravity Well)
 - RPC Port: 31679
 - P2P Port: 31678
-- Donation to the Imagination Charitable Fund (per block): 2%
-- Donation to to faucets, give-aways and marketing (per block): 0.5%
+- Donation to faucets, give-aways, marketing, and infrastructure (per block): 2.5%

 For more information, as well as an immediately useable, binary version of the Imagination Core software, see [https://Imagination.International](https://Imagination.International).